-\item We execute the following modified variant of the real-valued boosting algorithm $\medboost$ \citep{kegl2003robust,hanneke2019sample}, on the set $\bar{S}_\cU$.
-The output of the algorithm is a uniformly $\eta/4$-approximate sample compression scheme for the set $\bar{S}_\cU$, for $\approx \log\lr{\lrabs{\bar{S}_\cU}}$ boosting rounds (\cite[Corollary 6]{hanneke2019sample}).
-We should explain first why we have a weak learner for every distribution over $\bar{S}_\cU$.
+The output of the algorithm is a uniform $\beta$-approximate sample compression scheme for the set $\bar{S}_\cU$.
+Moreover, the weak learners are chosen from the set $\hat{\cH}$.
+Once we have these weak learners, the guarantee of the algorithm follows from \citet[Corollary 6]{hanneke2019sample}.
+We should explain why we have a weak learner for any distribution over $\bar{S}_\cU$.